opparco/stable-diffusion-webui-two-shot/README.md

 ### Enabled
 The effect of Latent Couple appears only when Enabled is checked.

+### Divisions, Positions, and Weights
+Regions are created based on these parameters.

+### end at this step
+The processing of Latent Couple is performed until the specified step is reached.

 ### Visualize button and Regions
 Press the Visualize button and you will get an image grid that visualizes the regions represented by the parameters.